 What is Microsoft's Project Silica?

-Today's storage technologies will soon reach their practical limits as demand for long-term cloud storage continues to grow to unprecedented levels.
-Most cold data is currently stored on magnetic tape, optical disks, HDDs and, to a lesser degree, SSDs.
-However, none of these are cost-effective platforms to handle the vast amounts of archive data that will live in the cloud.
-Each one was created before the cloud existed and was designed to support multiple uses.
+Existing storage technologies will soon reach their practical limits as demand for long-term cloud storage continues to grow at unprecedented rates.
+Most cold data is currently stored on magnetic tape, optical disks, HDDs and -- to a lesser degree -- SSDs.
+None of these are a cost-effective or sustainable platform for handling the vast amounts of archival data that will live in the cloud.
+Each one was created before the cloud existed and designed to support multiple uses.

 How does Project Silica work?